When it comes to ecommerce, automation is essential. After every sale, your store needs to:

 Recommended app: Zoho Office Suite

 Zoho’s Office Suite comes with full-fledged software for creating and collaborating on text documents, spreadsheets, and presentations.
-You can also work on the go, with complimentary mobile apps for all three products.
+You can also work on the go, with complementary mobile apps for all three products.

 Text documents and spreadsheets aren’t the only files you need to run an ecommerce business.
 An online store requires product images, videos, PDFs, and more.
 All of these files need to be accessible by the right people so that collaboration happens seamlessly.